mrhorrocks/portfolio24/content/about.md

 Experienced Front-End Developer.
 I write well-structured semantic code, ensuring compatibility across various browsers.
 I can work in any code stack, and I am at my best when writing SASS or CSS to create user interfaces.

-I have been focusing on statically generated Nuxt applications and a WordPress theme that will be the perfect starting point for future WordPress projects.
-I have published a portfolio and a GitHub repository. https://github.com/mrhorrocks.
+Most recently I have been working on statically generated Nuxt applications, and a WordPress theme that will be the ideal starting point for future WordPress projects.
+These can be found at my GitHub repository. https://github.com/mrhorrocks.

 My previous experience includes creating interactive and responsive web applications for pharmaceutical companies, developing websites in WordPress, and updating multiple websites.
-Some of the tools I use are HTML, SASS, Vue.js, NUXT, Laravel, WordPress, JavaScript, jQuery, and charting libraries such as  Chartjs or Highcharts with SQL databases.
+Some of the tools I use are HTML, SASS, Vue.js, NUXT, Laravel, WordPress, JavaScript, jQuery, Adobe Suite and MySQL databases.
 I create wireframe prototypes in Figma.
 I am accurate, and I pay close attention to the details.

 Interpersonal skills include articulating design and technical decisions, having a proactive approach to design challenges, and building rapport with clients and colleagues.
 Having a can-do approach and being able to multi-task, problem-solve, and work on several projects at the same time.